 - 1. Eligible individuals within qualifying agencies who have an interest in providing field instruction will complete an application in addition to the general organizational application. - 2.
-Field Instructor certifications shall be determined by the Field Education Program. - 3.
+The Field Education Program shall determine field instructor certifications. - 3.
 Qualifications for certified field instructors include the following criteria: - a.
-Bachelor's degree from CSWE accredited social work program - b.
-Licensure preferred - c.
+Master's degree from CSWE accredited social work program - b.
+LMSW, or LCSW preferred - c.
 Expertise in the area of practice - d.
 Experience in field instruction preferred - 4.
 Field instructors certified by the School of Social Work shall participate in training by the school each year to maintain certification. - 5.
 Field instructor certification shall be considered valid for three years, at the end of which the field instructor will be contacted by the Field Education Program to update and resubmit the application for review. - 6.
-A field instructor's certified status may be reviewed at any time by the Field Education Director and Field Education Committee if concerns develop regarding the quality of the educational experience, supervisory relationship, or if ethical concerns arise regarding the Field Instructor's behavior.
-Certification status may be suspended at any time by the Field Education Director in conjunction with the Field Education Committee. - 7.
-Any field instructor whose certification has been suspended may appeal this to the Field Education Director in writing.
-The Field Education director and the Field Education Committee will review any such appeals and reply to the organization and field instructor within 90 days of appeal submission.
+A field instructor's certified status may be reviewed at any time by the Field Education Program Director and Field Education Committee if concerns develop regarding the quality of the educational experience, supervisory relationship, or if ethical concerns arise regarding the field instructor's behavior.
+The Field Education Program Director in conjunction with the Field Education Committee may suspend certification status at any time.

+7. Any field instructor whose certification has been suspended may appeal this to the Field Education Program Director in writing.
+The Field Education Program Director and the Field Education Committee will review any such appeals and reply to the organization and field instructor within 90 days of appeal submission.